- Proportion of Aboriginal people in Australia who are affected by a suicide .

 There are probably more suicides

-However, precise data on the number of suicides is difficult and most likely too low because some cases are not recorded as suicides (death occurred due to “external causes” or “accidental threats to breathing”) and delays in publishing figures .
+Precise data on the number of suicides is difficult and most likely too low because some cases are not recorded as suicides (death occurred due to “external causes” or “accidental threats to breathing”) and delays in publishing figures .
 In remote areas it’s difficult to access health care services which leads to under-reporting.

 Other factors include various classifications dependent on findings, reporting failures, jurisdictional differences in coronal processes, insufficient evidence of a suicide, and various uncertainties at familial, community and police levels in aggregating evidence as to the cause of death.

 For every suicide there are many more attempted suicides (some estimate up to 40 ), and hundreds of incidences of self-harm.
 The hospitalisation rate for intentional self-harm for non-Aboriginal Australians in 2014 stood at 142 per 100,000 people but for Aboriginal Australians the rate was 379 per 100,000, an increase from about 260 per 100,000 in 2004.
 Aboriginal women endured hospitalisation rates of 440 per 100,000 as opposed to 320 per 100,000 for their men.